DariaZS/aura-assist/PLANNING.md

    step, once the core rewriting actually works

 **Decisions still open:**
-- [ ] Which LLM — Groq (matches your AI201 RAG stack, fast/cheap) or
-      Claude API (likely better at nuanced math phrasing)?
-Worth testing both on a few tricky equations before committing.
 - [ ] Math detection: regex-first, or hand off ambiguous spans to the LLM to decide "is this math or just symbols in prose"?

 **Decided:**
+- LLM: Claude (`claude-sonnet-5`) — proven on the vision fallback, handles nuanced math/symbol transcription well.
+Not testing Groq separately for now given how well this worked; can revisit if cost ever becomes a real constraint (unlikely at this usage scale).
 - Export format: `.txt` for now — simplest to build, and matches what Speechify actually needs. `.pdf` export is a nice-to-have for a later polish pass (needs a new dependency — WeasyPrint or reportlab — worth testing separately before relying on it)

 **Build order (small commits, same pattern as Module A):**
-1. pdfplumber extraction + the two fallback-trigger checks, unit-tested against both the Isomap PDF (should trigger fallback) and the Attention paper (should not)
+1. ✅ pdfplumber extraction + fallback-trigger detection
+2. ✅ Image rendering + vision transcription fallback, verified against the real broken equation
-2. Math span detection (regex heuristics), unit-tested on sample equations
+3. Math span detection (regex heuristics), unit-tested on sample equations
 3. LLM rewrite call + prompt, tested on isolated spans first
 4. Reassembly into full punctuated text
 5. Export to file, manually tested by importing into Speechify